1-Platform/one-platform/packages/mod-handover-service/README.md

-ModHandover Microservice
+MoD Handover Microservice
 =================================================

-One platform's server-side ModHandover GraphQL microservice.
+One platform's server-side MoD Handover GraphQL microservice.

 Switch to the working directory
 ------------